ParanoidUser/codewars-handbook/kata/6-kyu/cure-cancer/README.md

 and every cell in the body should be the same.

-Oh no!
+Oh, no!
 It seems that one of the cells have mutated!

 It is your job to locate the mutation so that the chemo specialists can fix it!